databricks/tmm/NASA-circulars-rag/README.md

 This hands-on, in-depth project demonstrates the use of 36,000 NASA circulars for a compoind AI application (RAG + LLL).

-* Get the Circulars from [here](https://gcn.nasa.gov/circulars/archive.json.tar.gz)
+* Get the Circulars in packed JSON format from [here](https://gcn.nasa.gov/circulars/archive.json.tar.gz)
 ![gcn](misc/get_circulars.png)

-* Upload them to a Databricks UC managed volume
+* Upload them to a Databricks UC managed volume and extract them
-* extract the .tar.gz
-* Use the use the provided DLT pipeline to ingest the data
+* Use the use the provided DLT pipeline to ingest the data, make sure to specify the right folder to read from
-* Chunk the data (for reference have a look at the provided data prep notebook)
+* Chunk the data (as a reference, have a look at the provided data prep notebook)
-* Create a Vector DB endpoint and index.
+* Create a Vector DB endpoint and index using the UI.
 ![gcn](misc/vector_db.png)

-* Create a Langchain template with a question and RAG content. (for reference have a look at the provided RAG chain notebook)
+* Define a Langchain template with a question and RAG content. (as a reference have a look at the provided RAG chain notebook)
-* Examin the output and iterate over the prompt.
-Note that unlike without RAG, this version contains pricse data from 2024 and no hallucinations.
+* Examine the output and iterate over the prompt.
+Note that unlike without RAG, this version contains precise data from 2024 and no hallucinations.
 ![gcn](misc/grbs.png)